Tangent categories of algebras over operads: Colored operads

 \subsection{The filtration on a free algebra}

 In this section we will recall the natural filtration on the free algebra over a colored operad $\P$ generated by an object $X$ together with a map $\P_0\lrar X$, i.e.~ the free $\P$-algebra where the nullary operations have already been specified.
-This is a special case of the filtration on a pushout of $\P$-algebras along a free map $\P \circ X\lrar \P \circ Y$ (see, e.g.,~\cite{PS14},\cite{BM09} and \cite{Cav14}) in the case where $X = \P_0$ and the pushout is taken along $\P \circ \P_0 \lrar \P_0$.
-For our purposes we need a somewhat more specific formulation of these results, in which the filtration is directly associated to a natural skeletal filtration on $\P$.
-In particular, while the filtration we discuss in this section is not new, its formulation in terms of skeletal filtration makes it fairly amenable to various manipulations, and may be of independent interest.
+This is a special case of the filtration on a pushout of $\P$-algebras along a free map $\P \circ Y\lrar \P \circ X$ (see, e.g.,~\cite{PS18},\cite{BM09} and \cite{Cav14}) in the case where $Y = \P_0$ and the pushout is taken along $\P \circ \P_0 \lrar \P_0$.
+For our purposes we need a somewhat more specific formulation of these results, in which the filtration is directly associated to the filtration of $\P$ by skeleta (see Definition~\ref{d:skeleta}).

-Let $\M$ be a closed symmetric monoidal category and let $\P$ be a $W$-colored symmetric sequence in $\M$.
-Recall from \S\ref{ss:prelim} that $\P_{\leq n}$ is the $W$-colored symmetric sequence which agrees with $\P$ in arities $\leq n$ and whose higher entries are all $\emptyset_\M$ (see Definition \ref{d:skeleta}).
-We consider $\P_{\leq n}$ as an \textbf{$n$-skeleton} of $\P$.
-Similarly, we denote by $\P_n$ the symmetric sequence which agrees with $\P$ in arity $n$ and whose entries are $\emptyset_\M$ in arities $\neq n$.
-We note that if $\P$ is an operad then the $1$-skeleton $\P_{\leq 1}$ carries a canonical operad structure (but not the other skeleta).
-We will denote by $\O \x{\df}{=} \P^+_{\leq 0}$ the operad freely generated from $\P_{\leq 0}$.
-We now recall that $\P_n$ inherits from $\P$ the structure of a $\P_1$-bimodule and $\P_{\leq n}$ inherits from $\P$ the structure of a $\P_{\leq 1}$-bimodule.